Musasia-Ryan/Project_4/README.md

 ##
-The goal of this project is to conduct sentiment analysis since it allows businesses to quickly understand their customers' overall opinions..
+The goal of this project is to conduct sentiment analysis as it allows businesses to quickly understand the overall opinions of their customers.

 # Dataset
 https://www.kaggle.com/datasets/airbnb/seattle